facebookresearch/Detic/README.md

 ## License

-The majority of Detic is licensed under the [Apache 2.0 license](LICENSE), however portions of the project are available under separate license terms: SWIN-Transformer, CLIP, and TensorFlow Object Detection API are licensed under the MIT license; UniDet is licensed under the Apache 2.0 license; and the LVIS API is licensed under a custom license (https://github.com/lvis-dataset/lvis-api/blob/master/LICENSE)” If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0
+The majority of Detic is licensed under the [Apache 2.0 license](LICENSE), however portions of the project are available under separate license terms: SWIN-Transformer, CLIP, and TensorFlow Object Detection API are licensed under the MIT license; UniDet is licensed under the Apache 2.0 license; and the LVIS API is licensed under a [custom license](https://github.com/lvis-dataset/lvis-api/blob/master/LICENSE).
+If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0

 ## Ethical Considerations
 Detic's wide range of detection capabilities may introduce similar challenges to many other visual recognition and open-set recognition methods.